-Something else: take a look at the number of anchors we have for our 90 guests versus how many are dropped with smaller, single-guided vessels.
+Something else: look at the number of anchors we have for our 48 to 90 guests versus how many are dropped with smaller, single-guided vessels.
 That’s right, just one anchor!

-It sounds counter-intuitive at first, but actually having fewer people aboard a smaller boat actually increases the environmental footprint of a boat in the Galapagos.
-Why?
-The Galapagos National Park states that a maximum of 6 multi-guided, smaller vessels are allowed at each visitor site.
-This means 6 anchors are being dropped down onto the fragile ocean floor of the Galapagos rather than just 1!
+At first glance, it may seem counter-intuitive, but having fewer people aboard a smaller boat can increase the vessel’s environmental footprint in the Galapagos.
+The reasoning?
+The Galapagos National Park allows up to six multi-guided, smaller vessels at each visitor site.
+This equates to six anchors being dropped onto the delicate ocean floor of the Galapagos instead of just one from a larger ship!

-Consequently, it’s always a good idea to ask any tour operator that you’re dealing with in Galapagos about what environmentally-friendly initiatives they’ve integrated into their vessels and/or what sustainability awards they’ve received.
+Therefore, it’s prudent to question any tour operator you’re considering in the Galapagos about the environmentally friendly initiatives they’ve implemented on their vessels and any sustainability awards they’ve achieved.

 Our waste management is also incredibly advanced.
-Did you know that waste management in Galapagos actually audits how much non-organic trash you’re bringing in as an expedition vessel?
-This is done to make sure that vessels in Galapagos aren’t throwing away any non-organic waste overboard!
+Did you know that waste management in the Galapagos audits how much non-organic trash you bring in as an expedition vessel?
+This ensures that Galapagos vessels aren’t throwing away any non-organic waste overboard!
 At the waste management centers in Galapagos, waste is sorted and selected for recycling.

 Thinking Locally to Foster More Sustainable Cruises in Galapagos

 A small note while we’re on the topic of food: We always make it a point to avoid wasting it.
 How?
 It’s in the details.
-When it comes to food on a Galapagos cruise, we try optimize and make our resources as efficient as possible by kindly requesting that our guests order what they want for dinner at lunch time.
-The food we make aboard is absolutely fantastic, and it’s even made more fantastic by virtue of the fact that our guests are helping us not be wasteful.
+Regarding food on a Galapagos cruise, we optimize and make our resources as efficient as possible by kindly requesting that our guests order what they want for dinner at lunchtime.
+The food we make aboard is fantastic and even more incredible because our guests help us not to be wasteful.
 We do this by being conservative with what we prepare at dinner, and it’s all done by simply showing them the dinner menu early on in the day and asking them that simple question.

 In Galapagos, we’re all a part of sustainability efforts!
-So know that you know how much effort goes into it, book your sustainable cruises in Galapagos with us today!
+So, now that you know how much effort goes into it, book your sustainable cruises in Galapagos with us today!